 Considering approximately 65% of people are visual learners, you want the ability to accompany your text with media such as logos, photographs, infographics, and screenshots to make your content more engaging and helpful for your audience.

-4. Advanced features
+Advanced rich text editor features

 The more advanced rich text editors will provide additional functionality to help you make your content the absolute best it can be; for example, spell checking, web accessibility checking, and collaboration tools.

 5. Seamless WYSIWYG interface

-A modern interface that allows you to see what your content looks like while you edit, while generating clean, corresponding markup under the hood.
+A modern WYSIWYG interface that allows you to see what your content looks like while you edit, while generating clean, corresponding markup under the hood.
 The markup language used behind the scenes should be one with a defined syntax that is open, universally accepted, and easily integrated with your apps.
 And you should be able to view the source and edit it when necessary (for power users and custom code).